RasaHQ/rasa/docs/nlu/multi-skill-assistants.rst

 Multi Skill Assistants
 ======================

-Rasa supports building AI assistants from multiple contextual AI assistant projects.
+Rasa supports building AI assistants from multiple contextual AI assistant skills.
 This allows for the development of reusable building blocks of skills which you can use within your different projects.
 For example, one skill could handle chitchat while another skill is responsible for greeting your users.
 You can develop skills in isolation, and then